 Best Maximum Bid Price = (ARV x 70%) – Estimated Repair Costs

-Cons of Using ARV
+Drawbacks of ARV